Kitchen Renovation Planning Guide: Budget, Timeline, and Steps

 8. Week 15-16: Flooring installation.
 Timing depends on material; some flooring goes in before cabinets, some after.

 10. Week 17-18: Punch list and final inspection.
-Address any remaining details and schedule final building inspection.
+Address final touches, complete final installation and testing of fixtures and appliances, and schedule final building inspection.

-Surviving without a kitchen for 6-12 weeks requires preparation:
+Surviving without a kitchen for 6-12 weeks requires preparation, since the renovation can disrupt your daily routine for weeks at a time:

 Common Kitchen Renovation Mistakes